EthanVB123/TomTangEthanVanBruchemSem2Project/README.md

 * Disclaimer: The buttons don't do anything.
 We're aware of this, and it is intentional, so please no complains that the buttons don't work.

 # CHANGELOG
+VERSION 1.13
+- Added the boss for LV 1, the  KingSlime.
+- Graphic change between rooms are smoother.

 VERSION 1.12
 - We have a full floor of 9 rooms now, and you can walk between rooms